MaximilianFaltermeier/Sudoku_Game/README.md

 1. a code is supposed to be readable without comments like an 'ordinary text'.
 2. test-driven-development.
 This means that test functions are written before the actual function is implemented
-3. If a new function is introduced, the code will be just changed as minimal as possible.
-This also means that changes only refer to the next step/function.
+3. Minimal changes: If a new function is introduced, the code will be just changed as minimal as possible.
+This also means that changes only refer to the next step/function/sprint.
 There are no preparations for future functions.
 Why?
 This keeps code simple.
 Most future plans will be changed anyway. (compare sprint in scrum guideline)